Lianchihtan Scenic Area

 龍虎塔美景

-Lotus Pond is one of the "Eight Scenic Spots of Fengshan" during the Qing dynasty, with the "Dragon and Tiger Pagodas" standing by its shores, making it one of the most traditional religious scenic areas in Kaohsiung City.
+Lotus Pond is one of the "Eight Scenic Views of Fengshan" from the Qing Dynasty, and the "Dragon and Tiger Pagodas" stand guard by the pond, making it one of the most traditional religious scenic areas in Kaohsiung City.

 Address:Lian Tan Road, Zuoying District, Kaohsiung City 813